Gordon Kidder: 'Great Escape'

 Kidder was one of the 50 escapers executed and murdered by the Gestapo.
 Originally his remains were buried at Sagan, he is now buried in part of the Poznan Old Garrison Cemetery. he is also commemorated by the Royal Canadian Air Force.

 Kidder's name was amongst those in the list of the murdered prisoners which was published when news broke on or about 19–20 May 1944.
 The Glasgow Herald of 19 May 1944 published an early list naming several officers including Kidder and in the "Ottawa Citizen" on 27 February 1946.

+Post-war Czech investigators identified the participants in the murders of Kirby-Green and Gordon Kidder at Hrabuvka, part of Ostrava, and notified their British opposite numbers on 2 December 1945.

 Awards

 Mentioned in Despatches for conspicuous gallantry as a prisoner of war (none of the other relevant decorations then available could be awarded posthumously).
 It was published in a supplement to the London Gazette on 8 June 1944.